qiuxin/Connected-Vechicle/Doc/CI_Log_Upload.md

 More details for lftools:
 https://docs.releng.linuxfoundation.org/projects/lftools/en/latest/commands/deploy.html#id1

-A NEXUS account is required to upload the logs.
-Apply the NEXUS account via the following link: https://jira.linuxfoundation.org/servicedesk/customer/portals
+To upload the code to Akraino NEXUS Repo, you need to apply a new LF ID with your blueprint name.
+Then send your new LF ID(the blueprint name) to the following link, they will creat a NEXUS repo for you. https://jira.linuxfoundation.org/servicedesk/customer/portals